vanilophp/framework/README.md

 #### 3.x-dev

 You are browsing the unreleased, development version (v3).
-Vanilo v3 supports Laravel 8.22+ and PHP 8.0 and PHP 8.1.
+Vanilo v3 supports Laravel 9.0+ and PHP 8.0 and PHP 8.1.

-Vanilo v3 is scheduled to be released in December 2021.
+Vanilo v3 is scheduled to be released in February 2022.

 #### 2.x